 Dr. Manuele came to us after 25 years of private practice here in Sequim.
 He sought a position at JFHC after hearing of our positive patient satisfaction, which is a high priority for him.
 Dr. Manuele is an osteopath with an interest in painful conditions of the musculoskeletal system; however, he likes being a family practice “generalist” and likes the challenges of dealing with a wide variety of medical problems.
 He loves to read and likes to explore and attempts to expand the capabilities of computers.
 Dr. Manuele enjoys hiking and the outdoors.
 He has lots of interests and, if anything, too many “hobbies.”

-Comes to us from the Detroit area, teaching at Beaumont Health, Troy Family Medicine Residency for the past 21 years, and teaching at a residency in Pontiac Michigan for the previous 7 years.
+“Dr. Rodgers has been with the JFHC for 5 +years and previous to that came to us from the Detroit area.
+He instructed at Beaumont Health, Troy Family Medicine Residency for the past 21 years, and teaching at a residency in Pontiac Michigan for the previous 7 years.
 Before that was residency in Southfield, Michigan.
 He loves all aspects of Family Medicine, including treating kids and seniors.
 He enjoys Sports Medicine and especially enjoys all types of procedures, including dermatology, injections, and casting/splinting.
 Dr. Rodgers and his wife are enjoying all the exciting towns, sites, and festivals in the Pacific Northwest.
-They enjoy hiking and running, road biking, performing music (vocal and brass) and are glad to call Sequim home.
+They enjoy hiking and running, road biking, performing music (vocal and brass) and are glad to call Sequim home.”